Jeesoo-Jhun/UFO-EDA-Analysis/README.md

 - Integration with external data sources, such as weather and astronomical events.

 ## Contact
-For questions or collaborations, feel free to reach out via [Your Email/Contact Information].
+For questions or collaborations, feel free to reach out via [yyyu0808@gmail.com]